 Types of betrayal in a relationship that cause trauma

-• Lack of respect: The philandering lady resorted to being rather critical and neglectful of my brother, which amounts to emotional betrayal in a relationship.
-The continuous hurt did some major damage to their already fragile relationship.
+- Lack of respect: When a partner openly disrespects another, every jibe, every snide remark, every “joke” contributes to emotional betrayal in a relationship.
+The philandering lady resorted to being rather critical and neglectful of my brother, and the continuous hurt she caused in the process did some major damage to their already fragile relationship

 Related Reading: The 8 Most Common Types Of Cheating In A Relationship